Trachelospermum jasminoides

 Noteworthy Characteristics

 Trachelospermum jasminoides, commonly called star jasmine, is a monoecious, twining, evergreen, woody perennial.
 In areas where it is winter hardy (e.g., southern California, southwestern and southeastern U.S.) it may be grown as a vine, a sprawling shrub or as a ground cover.
+Vines can reach up to 20' tall.
 Axillary and terminal clusters of salverform, sweetly fragrant, starry, creamy white flowers appear in late spring with sporadic additional bloom in summer.
 Flowers are attractive to bees.
 Shiny, oval, opposite, dark green leaves (to 3.5” long) on wiry dark brown stems.
 Stems exude a milky sap when broken.
-In the St. Louis area, it is most frequently grown in pots that must be brought indoors in winter.
-Star jasmine is also commonly called confederate jasmine.
 Star jasmine is in a different family (Apocynaceae) than the true jasmines in genus Jasminum (Oleaceae).

 Genus name comes from the Greek word trachelos meaning a neck and sperma meaning a seed.